Skip to main content

 The long-lasting decrease of birth rate and unsatisfactory mortality rate in the SR resulted in gradual reduction in natural increase of population up to the extent that in 2001 – 2003 there occurred population decline in natural population increase, i.e., the rate of live-born children was lower than death rate.
 Due to positive migration balance the population decrease was not observed.

 Since 2004, natural population increase has been positive with a maximum in 2011.
 However, due to COVID-19, significantly more people died than were born in Slovakia in 2020, which means that it was the first time since 2003 that a natural decrease occurred.
-The increase in the population of the Slovak Republic in 2020 was achieved only thanks to the positive migration balance, i.e. because the number of immigrants significantly surpassed the group of those who emigrated from the Slovak Republic.1 In the 2nd quarter of 2022, the total population of the Slovak Republic decreased by 85 people.2
+The increase in the population of the Slovak Republic in 2020 was achieved only thanks to the positive migration balance, i.e. because the number of immigrants significantly surpassed the group of those who emigrated from the Slovak Republic.1 In 2022, the total population of the Slovak Republic decreased by 5920 people.

 Basic demographic characteristics